 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of Olga's family - View on Tribute Wall
+8 Trees, Flowers, or Condolences have been shared with support of Agapito's family - View on Tribute Wall

-Arrangements are under the direction of Calvary Funeral Home of Eunice, New Mexico.
+Funeral services are under the direction of Calvary Memorial Funeral Home of Hobbs, New Mexico.